|1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

-The Company has incurred significant net losses and negative cash flows from operations since inception, and as a result has an accumulated deficit of approximately $433,985,000 and limited liquidity at September 30, 2020.
-The Company also expects to incur a net loss and negative cash flows from operations for 2020.
+The Company has incurred significant net losses and negative cash flows from operations since inception, and as a result has an accumulated deficit of approximately $453,060,000.
+The Company also expects to incur a net loss and negative cash flows from operations for 2021.

 In December 2019, a novel strain of coronavirus was reported to have surfaced in Wuhan, China.
 The novel coronavirus has since spread to over 100 countries, including every state in the United States.
 In March 2020, the World Health Organization declared COVID-19, the disease caused by the novel coronavirus, a pandemic, and the United States declared a national emergency with respect to the coronavirus outbreak.
 This outbreak has severely impacted global economic activity, and many countries and many states in the United States have reacted to the outbreak by instituting quarantines, mandating business and school closures and restricting travel.
 In addition, many conventions and industry conferences have been canceled.